Court rules nearly 98,000 Arizonans whose citizenship hadn't been confirmed can vote the full ballot

 Fontes said not allowing the voters who believed they had satisfied voting requirements access to the full ballot would raise equal protection and due process concerns.

-The high court agreed with Fontes.
+The high court, which leans Republican, agreed with Fontes.
 It said county officials lack the authority to change the voters' statuses because those voters registered long ago and had attested under the penalty of law that they are citizens.
 The justices also said the voters were not at fault for the database error and also mentioned the little time that's left before the Nov.
 5 general election.

-“We are unwilling on these facts to disenfranchise voters en masse from participating in state contests,” Chief Justice Ann Scott Timmer stated in the ruling.
+“We are unwilling on these facts to disenfranchise voters en masse from participating in state contests,” Chief Justice Ann Scott Timmer wrote in the ruling.

 Of the nearly 98,000 affected voters, most of them reside in Maricopa County, which is home to Phoenix, and are longtime state residents who range in age from 45 to 60.
 About 37% of them are registered Republicans, about 27% are registered Democrats and the rest are independents or affiliated with minor parties.